-By helping teams to more effectively coordinate, communicate, and execute account-based strategies, the Lucidchart Sales Solution leads to shorter sales cycles, bigger deal sizes, and more opportunities closed.
+By helping teams to more effectively coordinate, communicate, and execute account-based strategies, Lucidchart leads to shorter sales cycles, bigger deal sizes, and more opportunities closed.

 With a well-researched plan, thoughtful and thorough execution backed by the best tools available, your company’s success is all but guaranteed.
-A proven methodology for high-level sales, supported by the Lucidchart Sales Solution, is the best way to ensure your major sales goals are not only achieved but managed and surpassed, quarter over quarter, year over year.
+A proven methodology for high-level sales, supported by Lucidchart, is the best way to ensure your major sales goals are not only achieved but managed and surpassed, quarter over quarter, year over year.